Skip to content Skip to footer

 Hang with Friends

-Through you teen’s time at camp they will have opportunity to hang with friends and meet new ones.
+Through your student’s time at camp, they will have the opportunity to hang out with friends and meet new ones.

 Time with god